raigok/individual-phases-maven-plugin/README.md

-individual-phases-maven-extension
+individual-phases-maven-plugin
 ===

-A [Maven extension][1] for executing individual lifecycle phases.
+A [Maven plugin][1] for executing individual lifecycle phases.
 It is meant to be used in build pipelines, where build steps could be run individually and in parallel.

 ### Getting started
-Add `individual-phases-maven-extension` to your project's `pom.xml`:
+Add `individual-phases-maven-plugin` to your project's `pom.xml`:
 ```xml
 <project>
     <profiles>